We use a professional fundraising agency, like many other

-If you’re unhappy about something, please call our team 0207 324
+If you’re unhappy about something, please call our team on 0800

-We investigate all complaints thoroughly and as quickly as
+complaints thoroughly and as quickly as possible.
+A location and

-Why do you pay a company to do your door-to-door
+Why do you pay a company to conduct your door-to-door

-We aren’t unusual.
-Many charities use a professional fundraising
+Many charities use a professional fundraising agency to do

-agency to do door-to-door fundraising for them to raise the most
+door-to-door fundraising for them to raise the most funds they can.

 All fundraisers are required to read a solicitation statement to

-have with Wesser.
-Supporters are also given a document titled ‘Your
+have with Wesser Ltd. Supporters are also given a document entitled

-Direct Debit’, which gives more information as to how donating
+‘Your Direct Debit’, which gives more information as to how

 How much of my donation goes to Wesser Ltd and to St John

 Most types of fundraising require investment from the charity

-upfront, but St John Ambulance does not pay Wesser any fees before
+upfront.
+However, St John Ambulance does not pay Wesser Ltd any

-supporters are recruited, or recruited but then immediately cancel
+fees before supporters are recruited, or are recruited and then

-their donation.
-Wesser is paid only when they successfully recruit
+immediately cancel their donation.
+Wesser Ltd is only paid when

 Do your fundraisers get commission?